 Using Thermal Analysis with Casting Simulation :

-While foundries use thermal analysis to help control metallurgical quality, foundries use casting simulation softwares to help design castings and filling system geometries in harmony with the physics of casting metallurgy, like feeding properties of alloys.
+While foundries use thermal analysis to help control metallurgical quality, foundries use casting simulation softwares to help design castings and filling system geometries in harmony with the physics of casting metallurgy, like solidification properties of alloys.
 At least, that’s how SF work to bring more value to its customers.

 For example, how do you make sure the alloy properties you simulated your casting with are in the range of the alloy you actually pour into your molds?
 Taking into account the work has been done to control other casting process variables, here’s what SF train customers to typically do for a stable melt and efficient casting design: